MDAnalysis/SPIDAL-MDAnalysis-Midas-tutorial/_sources/background.txt

-With the coordinates for a second trajectory ``Q`` we can then calculate the discrete Fréchet distance using an recursive dynamic programmig algorithm [EiterManilla1994]_, implemented in :func:`MDAnalysis.analysis.psa.discrete_frechet`::
+With the coordinates for a second trajectory ``Q`` we can then calculate the discrete Fréchet distance using an recursive dynamic programming algorithm [EiterManilla1994]_, implemented in :func:`MDAnalysis.analysis.psa.discrete_frechet`::

   from MDAnalysis.analysis import psa